ahwayakchih/openshift-nodebb/README.markdown

 rhc app create nodebb nodejs-0.10
 ```

 That should create your local copy of your OpenShift repository in a directory called "nodebb".
 If it does not, check if there were some errors in the output and maybe try again before continuing.
-Without that directory rest of the steps will not work as they should.
+Without that directory, rest of the steps will not work as they should.

 ### 2. Adding database cartridge